 Five Seed Oatcakes Video Recipe

 I usually make a somewhat round shape of dough to get triangular oatcakes.
-But any shape works well – lots of byte sized squares makes for a handy on-the-go snack to keep in your bag.
+But any shape works well – lots of byte sized squares make for a handy on-the-go snack to keep in your bag.

 Any hulled seed works well in this oatcake recipe so just use whatever seed you have in your store cupboard.
 I always try to add a bit of chia or flax as this helps to make a firm mixture that doesn’t stick to your hands.

 Most commercial oatcakes have added oil and this is often palm.
 I wanted to make oatcakes that are free of any added oil.
 They taste even better than the shop bought ones due to being freshly baked.

 Its very difficult to buy oatcakes that are gluten-free, palm oil-free and wheat-free but easy to make your own.
 Freshly baked oatcakes taste much better than their shop bought counterparts.

 These oatcake crackers are loaded with protein and fibre from the mixture of seeds and oats.

 If you want to store these oatcakes for a few weeks I would recommend double baking.
 A 2nd bake after cutting will make sure they are dry enough to be stored.
 Because I like a simple life and food never lasts long in my house I bake just once.

 You can add oil if you like to the oatcakes after adding the hot water.
 1 tbsp of a heat stable high smoke point oil like rapeseed is enough to give a slightly crispier oatcake.
 I’ve made this recipe 3 times and found the oil doesn’t really make much difference to the end result so prefer to make these oil free.

 - 1½ cups / 150g Rolled oats